The Invention of the Fountain Pen

 Shop an assortment of collectibles and fine art.

-Since 2009, Kelly’s Collectibles has been a Top Rated Seller on eBay.
 We specialize in selling art, vintage collectibles, unusual items and anything else someone might buy.
-Our clients have provided us some pretty interesting things over the years!
+Our clients have provided us with some pretty interesting things over the years!

 Consign your art and collectibles with us in 3 easy steps!